The Pirate (1978 film)

 The Pirate is a 1978 American two-part, four-hour television miniseries directed by Ken Annakin.
 It is based on the 1974 novel with the same title written by Harold Robbins.
 It was broadcast in two parts by CBS on November 21–22, 1978.

 Plot

-A man raised by wealthy and powerful Arab parents, is put in charge of his country's vast oil fortunes; only to discover he was born to Jewish birth parents.
-He then comes into conflict with a terrorist group...headed by his own daughter!
+Baydr Al Fay, a man raised by wealthy and powerful Arab parents, is put in charge of his country's vast oil fortunes; only to discover he was born to Jewish birth parents.
+He then comes into conflict with a terrorist group headed by his own daughter Leila.